theturboturnip/mphil-thesis/RISE/RISE_cutdown.md

 virtual reference to a register file, and a virtual reference to memory.
-This allows different `Processor` structs (e.g. a normal RV64 and a CHERI-enabled RV64) to reuse the same ISA modules despite using different register file implementations.
+This allows different `Processor` structs (e.g. a normal RV64 and a CHERI-enabled RV64) to reuse the same ISA modules despite using different register file implementations. -->

-Each `Processor` implements a single stage pipeline.
+Each processor implements a single stage pipeline.
 Instructions are fetched, decoded with a common decoder function[^19], and executed.
 The processor asks each ISA module in turn if it wants to handle the instruction, and uses the first module to say yes.
 If the ISA module